-The Norwegian Consumer Council (Forbrukerrådet) operates the Norwegian price comparison tool, which contains information about all offers available in the market.
+The Norwegian Consumer Council (Forbrukerrådet) operates the Norwegian price comparison tool for electricity contracts, which contains information about all offers available in the market.
 It ranks contracts according to the estimated total cost of energy including network tariffs and taxes.
-NVE advises customers in the retail market to use the price comparison website whenever they choose a supplier, and all DSOs are obliged to inform their customers about the price comparison tool.
+NVE-RME advises customers in the retail market to use the price comparison website whenever they choose a supplier, and all DSOs are obliged to inform their customers about the price comparison tool on their bill.

-NVE regulates the collection of information for Forbrukerrådet's price comparison tool under the Energy Act regulations.
-When developing the regulations for collecting information for Forbrukerrådet's price comparison tool, a key principle for NVE was to ensure that all contracts in the market are presented in the price comparison tool.
+NVE-RME regulates the collection of information for Forbrukerrådet's price comparison tool under the Energy Act regulations.
+When developing the regulations for collecting information for Forbrukerrådet's price comparison tool, a key principle for NVE-RME was to ensure that all contracts in the market are presented in the price comparison tool.

 There are no regulated prices in Norway.
 Customers who have not yet chosen a supplier shall, the first six weeks, be served by their local DSO (supplier of last resort) at a price that is maximum øre/kWh 5 excl.
 VAT (or øre/kWh 6.25 incl.
 VAT) above spot price.
-After 6 weeks, the supplier of last resort is obliged to set the price in a way that gives an incentive to the customers to find a supplier in the energy market.
+After 6 weeks, the supplier of last resort is obliged to set the price and terms in a way that gives an incentive to the customers to find a supplier in the energy market.

-NVE publishes an overview of the retail market prices on a weekly basis, comparing the average price of the three standard types of contracts the past week, and by presenting an estimation of the average accumulated electricity cost for the customers so far this year.
+NVE-RME publishes an overview of the retail market prices on a weekly basis, comparing the average price of the three standard types of contracts the past week, and by presenting an estimation of the average accumulated electricity cost for the customers so far this year.
 The data are collected from the Norwegian Consumer Council and Nord Pool.
-The data are published in a weekly report on NVE's website, and are regularly referred to by the public media.
-NVE also publishes similar retail market data in a quarterly report on the energy market.
+The data is published in a weekly report on NVE-RME's website and is regularly referred to by the public media.
+NVE-RME also publishes similar retail market data in a quarterly report on the energy market.